DevHCarter/F1-Corner-Clustering/README.md

 # F1 Corner Detection and Clustering

-Detects all corners across the 2024 F1 calendar, and extracts telemetry characteristics using FastF1, then taking the telemetry and clustering all 335 corners based on the telemetry characteristics.
+Detects all corners across the 2024 F1 calendar, and extracts telemetry characteristics using FastF1, then taking the telemetry and clustering all identified corners based on the telemetry characteristics.

 ---
 `>>>` DevHCarter